Hopac/Hopac/Docs/Inverting.md

 So, basically, with choice streams we can use functional programming to combine event streams and we can also use functional programming to consume streams.
-With Rx, we can use functional programming techniques to combine streams, but we must then resort to imperative programming to consume streams.
+With Rx, we can use functional programming to combine streams, but we must then resort to imperative programming to consume streams.
 To put it another way, with choice streams, you can have your cake and eat it too.
 With Rx, you can have your cake, and then let Rx feed it to you.

 ## Further